 Cash Flow Changes from Carbon Tax on Process Emissions

-Note that we use the user-selected GWP timeframe here, under the assumption that when the user sets the carbon tax rate (in $/metric ton CO2e), he/she is setting that rate with his/her chosen GWP timeframe in mind.
+Process emissions are converted to metric tons CO2e, and the tax rate is applied to determine the amount of carbon tax (by industry category).
+Note that we use the user-selected GWP timeframe here, under the assumption that when the user sets the carbon tax rate (in $/metric ton CO2e), they are setting that rate with the chosen GWP timeframe in mind.

 CCS-Related Cash Flow Impacts